Poatina Power Station

-The Poatina Power Station is a conventional hydroelectric power station located in the Central Highlands region of Tasmania, Australia.
+The Poatina Power Station is a conventional hydroelectric power station located in the Central Highlands, Tasmania, Australia.
 The power station is situated on the Great Lake and South Esk and is owned and operated by Hydro Tasmania.

 Technical details

 Located in the Great Lake and South Esk catchment area, Poatina makes use of a 900 m descent from the Great Western Tiers to the Norfolk Plains in Tasmania's northern Midlands.
 Water from Great Lake is diverted via a tunnel to the edge of the Great Western Tiers where it plummets down a viable penstock line, which enters the ground again near the power station.
 The Poatina Power Station is located 150 m underground in a massive artificial cavern hence the name Poatina, Palawa for "cavern" or "cave".
 The headrace tunnel and penstocks were bored through mudstone with the aid of a Robbins Mole.
 Water leaves the power station via a roughly 4 km long tailrace tunnel and discharges into the Macquarie River via Brumbies Rivulet.

 Poatina was commissioned in 1964, and replaced the Waddamana and Shannon power stations.
 The small construction village of Poatina sits perched on top of a low plateau, 3.5 km from the stations subterranean location.

 The power station has six vertical shaft generating sets, five Boving 51.6 MW Pelton-type turbines of which three are upgraded Andritz turbines and one Fuji 54.5 MW Pelton-type turbine with a combined generating capacity of 300 MW of electricity.
-The station output, estimated at 1255 GWh annually, is fed to TasNetworks' transmission grid via underground circuit breakers to two 16 kV/110 kV and four 16 kV/220 kV generator transformers located in the switchyard above.
+The station output, estimated at 1255 GWh annually, is fed via underground circuit breakers to two 16 kV/110 kV and four 16 kV/220 kV generator transformers located in the switchyard above, and then to TasNetworks' transmission grid at the Palmerston Substation 4 km to the east.
+Two grid batteries at a combined 380 MW / 860 MWh are scheduled for the substation by 2027.